continuous alignment

-// one brain, many machines
+// one mind, many workers

 // get started